Office of Undergraduate Research Undergraduate research will set you apart.

 Recently in Research- Jihyuk Kim

 Due to the increasing demand for energy, researchers have been looking for alternative renewable sources of energy and better means of energy transport.
 Polythiophene, a conductive polymer, has been found useful in this search because of its optoelectronic properties.
-Polythiophenes show potential to improve energy transport because of their ability to transition between semiconducting and conducting states.
-Jihyuk Kim, a senior majoring in Chemical Engineering, is working on synthesizing a derivative of a thiophene monomer and will soon be polymerizing the monomer into what he has titled PTEMA to investigate the thermal, optoelectrical, halochromic, and solution properties.
-So far, Kim has been able to verify each polymer intermediaries using 1H NMR spectroscopy.
+Polythiophenes show potential to improve energy transport because of their ability to transition between semiconducting and…Continue Reading Recently in Research- Jihyuk Kim

 Mentor Spotlight: Sushil Bhavnani